Automotive industry in New Zealand: Cars from Britain

-In 1934 Government announced tariffs intended to further protect Empire trade while encouraging local assembly.
-The level of imports began to rise at this time and by 1940 42% had been added to the size of the nation's car fleet.
+In 1934 government announced tariffs intended to further protect Empire trade while encouraging local assembly.
+The level of imports began to rise at this time and by 1940 42 percent had been added to the size of the nation's car fleet.
 British sourced vehicles took a much larger share.
 The prosperity of country districts with the bad roads and the demand for big strongly built economically priced American cars did not revive until the end of the decade or the outbreak of war.

 Another factor locking in market shares was an urgent need to conserve foreign currency which saw the government introduce import quotas at the end of 1938.
 Licences were allocated to local importers in proportion to their imports in the previous year.
 Because the new licensing system was based on recent history it kept North American imports at an artificially low level when their market was reviving.

 Unless they bought their erstwhile distributor and with that business its entitlement to the necessary licences without the history car manufacturers could not enter the New Zealand market but this new factor had no effect until after the war.
 The outcome was to be quite a large number of mostly small, New Zealand owned, possibly under-capitalised assembly plants.
 They often sought substantial support from their foreign suppliers.